man holding semaglutide

 3. Diarrhea

-Diarrhea is another common side effect of semaglutide.
+Diarrhea is another common side effect of Semaglutide.
 Like nausea and vomiting, it may go away as your body adjusts to the medication.
 The problem here is that many people find these drugs make them constipated – until it doesn’t.
 At this point, you have no control over when your body decides to release this and where.
 Online you can find many stories of people having defecated in their bed, and others in public places.
-Just as many report this diarrhea having persisted for several days.
+Just as in many reports, this diarrhea has persisted for several days.

 4. Abdominal Pain